vanttec/vanttec_documentation/source/usv/usv_software/usv_software_control.rst

 config
 ~~~~~~~~~~~~
-The config subdirectory icnludes a configuration file in YAML format used for the configuration of a ROS node that interacts with an SBG device via a UART interface.
+The config subdirectory includes a configuration file in YAML format used for the configuration of a ROS node that interacts with an SBG device via a UART interface.
 This includes node frequency, UART settings, sensor parameters, magnetometer settings, GPS configurations, output configurations, etc.

 launch
 ~~~~~~~~~~~~